what we do

 DFN UK, a development and empowerment charity, is part of a global network supporting indigenous partners* responding to the requests of community leaders to educate their children and protect their women.

-*OMIF (Operation Mercy India Foundation), a humanitarian initiative of the Good Shepherd Church of India.
+*OMIF (Operation Mercy India Foundation), a humanitarian initiative of the Good Shepherd Church in India.